Skip Navigation

 (“How are they better off?”)

-• Percent of telemedicine services designed with input from families facing the greatest barriers to accessing care.
+• Percent of telemedicine services designed with input from families facing the greatest challenges to accessing care.
 (Measures participatory design of telehealth initiatives)

 • Percent of telehealth investments allocated to building digital infrastructure in communities with limited resources.
 (Assesses tailored investment in telehealth)